Biden Administration Considers Overhaul Of Asylum System At Southern Border

 The plan the Biden administration is considering to speed up the process would take some asylum cases from the southern border out of the hands of the overloaded immigration courts under the Department of Justice.
 Instead, it would handle them under the purview of the Department of Homeland Security, where asylum officers already process tens of thousands of cases a year, two people familiar with the discussions who were not authorized to speak about administration plans told NPR exclusively.

-Those familiar with the discussions say one outcome is that it might discourage unauthorized migration.
-That's because those who can argue for a certain fear of persecution are able to gain temporary residence and often a work permit as they wait out their cases.
+Those familiar with the discussions say one outcome of this plan could be to discourage unauthorized migration.
+That's because currently those who can argue for a certain fear of persecution are able to gain temporary residence and often a work permit as they wait out their cases.

 "The big flaw in the system right now is your family comes in, they're going to process you, you may end up with an ankle bracelet and an asylum hearing in three years," said a source familiar with the discussions.
 "And so it's really hard to explain to the country that it's not just an open door."